Seri Gumum Dragon: Sightings

 Over the decades, there have been occasional reports of sightings, but as in the case of the Loch Ness Monster, these have never been scientifically proven.
-It was related that the ruler of Pahang would dream of the Naga whenever there was going to be a big flood that particular year.
+It was related that the ruler of Pahang would dream of the Nāga whenever there was going to be a big flood that particular year.
 The native Jakun tribes still held the belief that the lake is the dwelling of a Nāga.
 Explorer Stewart Wavell visited Chini Lake in the 1960s, and was told of the ancient practice of human sacrifice to the Nāga around a great pillar of rock that rose up out of the waters.
 These were believed to pacify the Nāga.
 One of his guides, Che Yang, told him of a great flood that had come to Pekan a couple of years before.
 Many people had wondered if the Nāga was demanding sacrifice, even though the practice had been stopped generations ago.
 One day a girl out washing her clothes fell from her raft and was drowned.
 It was noticed that the waters immediately receded.
 The townsfolk believed the Nāga was now satisfied, having taken its victim.

 In May 1959, a British Engineer Arthur Potter, his clerk Baharuddin and two labourers named Lajan and Malik, all claimed to have seen a dragon-like creature at the lake.
 The sighting earned Mr. Potter the nickname 'Dragonwick'.